Atlassian to Cut 10% of Staff to Accelerate AI Strategy

 On March 11, 2026, Atlassian said it would eliminate roughly 1,600 positions worldwide as part of a restructuring aimed at rebalancing resources toward artificial intelligence and enterprise sales.
 Co-founder and CEO Mike Cannon‑Brookes framed the decision as an adaptation to the “AI era,” emphasizing a shift in the skills the company needs to build and sell its software.
 The company described the action as self‑funding for AI investments rather than a simple cost cut.
 About 1,600 roles will be affected globally.

 The move underscores how quickly AI is reshaping priorities across the software industry.
-For Atlassian—maker of Jira, Confluence and other collaboration tools—the bet is that concentrating capital and talent on AI features and enterprise customers will lift growth and efficiency over time.
+For Atlassian—maker of Jira, Confluence, and other collaboration tools—the bet is that concentrating capital and talent on AI features and enterprise customers will lift growth and efficiency over time.
 Similar pivots by major tech players have paired investment in automation with selected headcount reductions, a pattern that has accelerated as companies race to integrate AI into core products.

 Alongside the restructuring, Atlassian said its chief technology officer, Rajeev Rajan, will depart at the end of the month.
 CTO Rajeev Rajan will step down on March 31, 2026, as the company elevates AI-focused leadership to drive its product roadmap.
 Executives cast the transition as part of a broader effort to align technical decision-making with the company’s AI strategy.

 The company expects to record significant restructuring charges associated with severance and office-space reductions as the plan is executed.
-Reuters reported Atlassian anticipates up to $236 million in related charges, with most recognized in the current quarter, and that management expects the program to be largely complete by the end of its fourth fiscal quarter.
+Reuters reported that Atlassian anticipates up to $236 million in related charges, with most recognized in the current quarter, and that management expects the program to be largely complete by the end of its fourth fiscal quarter.
 Shares ticked higher in after-hours trading following the announcement, reflecting investor focus on profitability and AI execution.

 Near term, attention will center on how quickly Atlassian ships new AI capabilities across its product suite—and whether enterprise adoption accelerates.
 Investors will also watch for updates on cost savings, the pace of reinvestment into AI, and signals that the company’s go‑to‑market efforts with large customers are gaining traction.
 Executives said the aim is to emerge leaner, more focused, and better positioned to compete as collaboration software gets increasingly infused with AI.